Open Data Strategy 2013-2017

 State Library’s available data sets consist of:

-a) Compiled data: data sets that have been moderated, formatted and treated with defined compilation methodologies (i.e. data that has been reviewed and evaluated with regard to accuracy, verification and error removal/adjustments)
+a) Compiled data: data sets that have been moderated, formatted and treated with defined compilation methodologies (i.e. data that has been reviewed and evaluated with regard to accuracy, verification, error removal/adjustments or de-identified/anonymised, to protect client privacy)

 b) Unclassified data: minimal compilation or treatment of the data has been undertaken (i.e. ‘raw data’ in its original form).